-2.2.3 PRIMARY SOLENOIDS
+2.2.3 Primary solenoids

 This screen enables the user to manually pulse each solenoid valve on the selected Module.
-Each solenoid is numbered and may be pressed to manually fire the solenoid valve.
+Each solenoid is numbered and may be pressed to fire the solenoid valve manually.

-The Compressed Air Monitoring Device detects solenoid failures and leaks, if equipped with the airflow monitoring device.
-When the same solenoid fails to pulse three times, it is highlighted orange and an alarm is produced.
+The Compressed Air Monitoring Device detects failures and leaks, if equipped with the compressed air monitoring device.
+When the same solenoid fails to pulse two times, it is highlighted orange, and an alarm is produced.
 In addition, the monitoring system will detect air leaks on the solenoid manifold, at which time it will alarm.
 The leak can also be pointed to a solenoid if it started after a specific solenoid was pulsed.